NolimitDougie/Independent-Study/ML Documents/NihXrayDataEDA.md

 ### Measuring the models performance

 For measuring the performance of the model I included some multi-label confusion matrix to get a insight on what the model is predicting for each class.

--- Add more information here
+Also, I included a ROC to look at the True positive vs False positive rate which includes a legend with the auc score for each class

+During the testing I would stop the model to evaluate the predicted label probabilities vs the actual labels then I would look again after I round the probabilities to see what the model is predicting overall

 ## Models

 Model - DenseNet 121

 Model  - A custom architecture with 4 convolution filters and 3 fully connected layers.